mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 Steps (or see GIF below):

-1. Open up the Tileset Editor by clicking on the "Edit Tileset" button (at the bottom right of screen).
+1. Open up the Tileset Editor by clicking on the "Edit Tileset" button (at the bottom right of the screen).
 2. Click and drag (or CTRL + A) to select all the tiles.
-3. Under the properties window (left side of screen), click the plus icon and add a boolean property named "collides."
+3. Under the properties window (left side of the screen), click the plus icon and add a boolean property named "collides."
 4. Select only the tiles that you want to collide and set "collides" to true by checking the box
 5. Re-export your map.